How much can you save by refinancing your HDB loan?

 - Situation 3: There are expensive switching costs when you refinance

 It is unlikely that you choose to refinance to higher interest rates.
 And with a HDB loan, there are no early repayment penalties.
-So, that leaves us with Situation 3.
+So, that leaves us with Situation 3: expensive switching costs when you refinance.

-Let’s say you are already crediting your salary (S$4,000) into a POSB account and spending S$500 on your credit card every month.
-At this stage, you qualify for a 1.85% p.a. interest rate on your DBS Multiplier account.
+Let’s say you are already crediting your salary into a POSB/DBS account, and spend S$500 on your credit card every month.
+At this stage, you qualify for 1.60% p.a. interest rate on the first S$25,000, and 0.05% p.a. on the next S$25,000 in your Multiplier account.

 While it may be convenient to let your HDB Concessionary Loan run its course, it isn’t the most financially savvy move.
 A quick back-of-the-envelope calculation will reveal some very practical cost savings through refinancing.
 Our advice?
 Do the math and make your savings count.